-Wrist fractures are one of the commonest fractures to occur, and in patients with osteoporosis, they can frequently sustain a wrist fracture after a simple fall.
+Wrist fractures are one of the commonest fractures to occur, and in patients with osteoporosis, they can frequently sustain an osteoporotic wrist fracture after a simple fall.

 One of the signs of a fractured wrist after a fall is an angular deformity of the wrist, commonly known as a dinner fork deformity.
 The wrist will also be swollen and the patient will not be able to move the wrist due to pain.